jackmachiela/PhotoLife/README.md

 ### Conway's Game of Life, running in a Photo-frame, on an Arduino

 #### Introduction
 This project creates an old retro-looking photo-frame with a Conway's Game of Life simulation running in it.
-It's designed to hang on the wall, and to work continuously without stabilising.
-To prevent the simulation stabilising, the frankenstein switch can be thrown to spark new life into the display - zzzap!
+It's designed to hang on the wall or stand on a shelf, and to work continuously without stabilising.

+To prevent the simulation stabilising, the Frankenstein switch can be thrown to spark new life into the display - zzzap!

 Additionally, an old style analogue Volt-meter displays the number of life points currently on the display.
 You know, for science.

+For more information on Conway's Game of Life, check out the [wiki](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 #### Summary